 The 4-year studentship funding is for tuition fees at the UK level only.

 Applicants from outside the UK would need to provide their own funding to cover the difference between International and UK (Home) tuition fees.
+EU students will be considered as Home students provided they can start before 31.07.2021

 The 4-year PhD studentship is funded as part of GeoNetZero CDT; a Centre for Doctoral Training (CDT) in Geoscience and the Low Carbon Energy Transition.